top of page

 IMG_6442.HEIC

-Through this proposed research, I attempt to build a complete acoustic image of five Hindu temples across Southern India.
-Additionally, I also plan to develop and define new methods of acoustic characterization that would be more apt for Hindu worship spaces as traditional methods of acoustic characterization that have been developed for church worship cannot be directly applied here as the nature of worship is vastly different from one another.
+Thus, in my current project I attempt to build a complete acoustic image of five Hindu temples across Southern India.
+In the process of doing this using the existing methods of acoustic characterization, I also plan to develop and define new methods of acoustic characterization that would be more apt for Hindu worship.

 bottom of page